wazho/Stardust-Script/README.md

 	2. Let create your map and fun.

-# License
+## License

-* In this project, you will see the texture & object folder.
-It's all copyright of Korea's 'Gravity'.
+In this project, you will see the texture & object folder.
+It's all copyright of Korea company 'Gravity'.

 Just part of code MIT licensed, only using based on learning.